polysyllabic/chaos/README.md

 *I have a PlayStation 5.
 Why can't I use that controller?*

 The DualSense controller for the PS 5 sends signals to the console with an encrypted checksum, and the private key for that remains, well, private.
+Although at least one key was hacked and released, Sony has patched that out.
 This meaning that any attempts to alter the signals would result in a signal with a mismatched checksum, since we don't know how to spoof a valid one, and the signal will be rejected by the console.
-It should be theoretically possible to use this controller by using the chaos engine to emulate a DualShock controller, but this would require significant additional work and still not support games that made use of DualShock-specific features like haptic feedback.

-Note that it *may* be possible to work around this limitation with some additional hardware.
-The Besavior is a custom build PS5 controller that supports chaining other controllers into it, which should in theory let you use a PS4 controller for many PS5 games.
-To make this scenario work, you would need to connect your DualShock controller to the Raspberry Pi, and the USB-C output of the Pi to the Besavior, which is in turn connected to the console.
-I have no idea if the Besavior would supply enough power to the Pi to keep it stable.
-Assuming it does not, you would need to power the Pi through the GPIO power pins, using something like a UPS HAT.
-Testing this idea is on my to-do list.
+One way to work around this limitation is with the Besavior, which is a custom-built PS5 controller that supports chaining other controllers into it.
+This means that, instead of plugging the Raspberry Pi directly into the PlayStation 5, you plug it into the Besavior and the Besavior into the PlayStation.
+The Besavior authenticates itself with the console as an authentic controller and handles the remapping of DualShock data to the DualSense format.
+Note that this method requires external power for the Raspberry Pi.
+The Besavior comes with an adaptor cable that contains a side-port for this power, so you should not need to supply that power through the Pi's GPIO pins.

 *Do I have to use a Rapberry Pi 4?*